Tesla Model 3 review – an enthusiast's guide to the popular electric car

-For now, the Tesla Model 3 range is simple and easy to grasp.
+The Tesla Model 3 range is essentially straightforward and easy to define.
 There are three models available, made up of a price-leading single-motor base car, and two dual-motor variants that also have a larger battery capacity and range.
-The basic Standard Range Plus Model 3 starts at £38,500 after the UK government electric car grant.
-The WLTP estimated range is currently rated at 254 miles, which is impressive given the relatively small 46kWh battery pack.
-The Long Range model, which also includes a second electric motor on the front axle, is a chunkier £47,000, but also expands on the estimated range to 348 miles thanks to the larger 74kWh battery.
-Topping the range is the Model 3 Performance, costing from £52,000.
-Its range is down slightly at 329 miles, but its performance is considerably more potent.
+The basic Standard Range Plus Model 3 starts at £42,990 after the UK government electric car grant.
+The WLTP estimated range is currently rated at 317 miles on the smaller wheel option, which is impressive given the relatively small battery pack – although Tesla won't release precise capacity figures.
+The Long Range model, which includes a second electric motor on the front axle, is a chunkier £49,990, but also expands on the estimated range to 374 miles thanks to the larger battery pack.
+Topping the range is the Model 3 Performance, costing from £59,990.
+Its range is down slightly at 340 miles, but its performance is considerably more potent.

-Specification is strong across the range, with that 15-inch touchscreen standard on all models and which includes the Model 3’s impressive user interface system that controls essentially every element of the car.
-More traditional car-like features include electric seats with cloth trim, a lovely glazed roof, auto-dimming and folding mirrors and climate control, all as standard fit.
-Long Range and Performance models upgrade to a ‘Premium Interior’, which includes leather trim, satellite mapping on the infotainment screen, an updated hi-fi, and heated front and rear seats.
+Specifications are high across the range, with a 15-inch touchscreen standard on all models and which includes the Model 3’s impressive user interface system that controls essentially every element of the car.
+More traditional car-like features include electric seats with faux leather trim, a glazed roof, auto-dimming and folding mirrors and climate control, are also standard fit.
+Long Range and Performance models upgrade to a ‘Premium Interior’, satellite mapping on the infotainment screen, an updated hi-fi, and heated front and rear seats.

 Veer back into the dangerous world of the fuel pump and all the compact executive offerings such as a BMW 320d M Sport and its rivals match the entry-level Model 3 on price.
-For the Performance’s, uhh... performance, there is literally nothing out there to match it – an Audi TT RS will set you back around the same money, but takes another 0.7sec to get to 62mph and is less able in the corners.
-An Alpine A110 is more entertaining more of the time, but could not be considered a rival aside from those who wish to spend around £50k on anything fast and fun.
-Consider a like-for-like rival such as an Audi RS5 Sportback or Mercedes-AMG C63 S and they’ll set you back a more substantial £70-80k, and be slower, less practical and far more expensive to run.
+For the Performance’s, erm... performance, there is literally nothing out there to match it – an Audi TT RS will set you back around the same money, but takes another 0.7sec to get to 62mph and doesn't have the practical aspect to compensate.
+An Alpine A110 is much more entertaining more of the time, but could not be considered a rival aside from those who wish to spend around £50k on anything fast and fun.
+Consider a like-for-like rival such as an Audi RS5 Sportback or Mercedes-AMG C63 S and they’ll set you back a more substantial £70-80k, and be slower and far more expensive to run.
 You can understand now why, on paper, Teslas can be so appealing.